MQCybersec/mqcybersec-website/src/content/writeups/25-knight-worthyknight.md

 Another binary, ELF, you know the gist by now...
 I open Ghidra.

-We have to get 5 pair's of characters:
+We have to get 5 pairs of characters:

 First: